StirlingMouse/MLM/README.md

 I will never promise any future development, but some of my current plans:
 - Improve web ui to show status and allow a few actions (like updating metadata for a torrent you suggested updated info for)
 - Add a plain .torrent file mode that can work with any client
-- Add a way to handle requests, e.g. with Goodreads lists or "to read" on The Storygraph
-- Support auto applying wedges to non-free torrents
+- Investigate if it's possible to support The Storygraphs "to read" feature
 - Support editing the config file while running